 TPE Material (Thermoplastics Elastomers) is also known as thermoplastic rubbers.
 It belongs to the family of thermoplastic rubber materials with TPR, TPU, and TPV.
 It has most characteristics similar to thermoplastics and thus is used in several applications.
-Like other thermoplastic rubbers, TPE is also considered a successful blend between plastics and rubber.
+TPE is also considered a successful blend between plastics and rubber like other thermoplastic rubbers.

-When heated, TPE becomes free-flowing, and that flowing tendency is increased when sheer force is applied to it.
-When cooled down, it regains its original shape and structure(A prime characteristic found in traditional thermoplastics).
+When heated, TPE becomes free-flowing, and that flowing tendency increases when sheer force is applied.
+When cooled down, it regains its original shape and structure(A prime characteristic of traditional thermoplastics).

 The shore scale can measure the softness of the material.
 The usual softness comes at 20 Shore OO up to 90 Shore A.

-- TPE products are recyclable, the production waste and scarp can be re-processed.
-At the same time, most thermosetting elastomers end up in the landfill.
+- TPE products are recyclable, and the production waste and scarp can be re-processed.
+At the same time, most thermosetting elastomers end up in landfill.